 The Water Office, LLC will work with you to optimize and improve your system's operations through preparation and planning.
-Don't let a small budget dissuade you from planning for your next big upgrade, enhancing security, or preparing for emergency.
-Many of the project planning documents and capacity development activities that are needed...funding is available.
-The Water Office, LLC can help apply for funding assistance and begin planning to meet your needs.
+Don't let a small budget dissuade you from planning for your next big upgrade, enhancing security, or preparing for an emergency.
+Funding is available...for most of your capacity development activities and project planning documents.
+The Water Office, LLC can help by applying for funding assistance and begin planning to meet your needs.
+These planning documents are essential to succession planning.
 EMAIL US today!

 Environmental reviews are a necessary part of the process of reviewing a project and its potential environmental impacts to determine whether it complies with the National Environmental Policy Act (NEPA) and related laws and authorities.
 Federal and State funded projects are required to undergo an environmental review to evaluate environmental impacts.
 The analysis includes both how the project can affect the environment and how the environment can affect the project, site, and end users.